Buying real estate in Peru?

 Sources: Global Property Guide, CEIC Data, Global Finance Magazine, Schneider Downs

 So, if you're considering buying property in Peru, remember that negotiation is part of the game.
-This approach is not just a local custom but a strategic move that can benefit both buyers and sellers.
+This insider knowledge can be a valuable tool in your property search.

 In Peru, cash is king when it comes to real estate deals.